 When we come together as community, and have the right supports, services and opportunities, we can thrive and contribute socially, economically, physically and mentally.
 We thrive when we belong.

-Between 2017 and 2021 seven Community Hubs are being intentionally developed and activated in Calgary to increase social inclusion, economic participation and reduce poverty.
-The Hubs being developed are in these spaces:
+Six Community Hubs have been intentionally developed and activated in Calgary to increase social inclusion, economic participation and reduce poverty.
+The Hubs are in these spaces:

 The Community Hubs initiative is a partnership between the United Way Calgary and Area and The City of Calgary in support of the Enough For All strategy.
 We would like to thank our founding partner, Rotary Club of Calgary, for their contributions.